Venez20/Fanshawe/README.md

   Prerequisites

-  A knowledge of HTML5 is a pre-requisite for this course
+  A knowledge of HTML5 is a pre-requisite for this course.